Jscherbe/frontend/docs-src/content/sass/core/typography/index.md

 |$font-size|`String`|Name to retrieve from sizes map or a unique size map that follows the API|
 |$changes|`Map`|Modifications to be merged into size before using|

-#### Todos

-- Idea: Should the maps value be processes when using the set-sizes, set?
-Instead of recalculated each time get-size is or get is used.